fablabbcn/made-at-eu/_posts/2016-08-22-phil-cuttance.markdown

 <div style="border-top: 3px solid; border-color: black; margin: 50px 0px 0px 0px; padding-top: 50px; padding-bottom: 40px; font-size: 17px; line-height: 27px;">

 <b>Phil Cuttance is a designer/maker</b> based in a shared studio in London.
 He moved to London six years ago from New Zealand where he had worked as a furniture designer for years, and set up his studio full time on arrival.
 He makes by hand most of the objects he produces in his studio.
-Cuttance occasionally collaborates with other makers/design brands and has worked with many materials and processes, but is currently spending the majority of his time casting objects using his *faceture process*, his most successful project to date.
+Cuttance occasionally collaborates with other makers/design brands and has worked with many materials and processes, but is currently spending the majority of his time casting objects using his <i>faceture process</i>, his most successful project to date.
 </div>

 #### For more info visit: [www.philcuttance.com](www.philcuttance.com)